 How to add a user to the sudoers list so that we can give a user root access.
 Believe it or not, this is a fairly common question and in all reality the answer is quite simple.
-Adding a user to the sudoers list on a fully installed Linux system such as Debian is only possible via the command visudo.
-Users in the sudoers list are allowed the privileges to run commands and open files as the root user.
-In the following quick tutorial, we will show you how adding a new sudoer is quickly done.
+Adding a user to the sudoers list on a fully installed Linux system such as Ubuntu or Debian is possible via the visudo command.
+Users in the sudoers group are allowed privileges to run commands and open files as a root user or administrator.
+In the following, I cover the simple process of adding a new root user.